 Race and ethnicity.
-Whites have the highest risk of AMD, followed by Chinese and Hispanic/Latino people and, with the least risk, African-Americans.
-Whites are also more likely to go blind from AMD than African-Americans.
+White people have the highest risk of AMD, followed by Chinese and Hispanic/Latino people and, with the least risk, African American people.
+White people are also more likely to go blind from AMD than African American people.

-About a third of whites have a gene that's been linked with AMD.
+About a third of white people have a gene that's been linked with AMD.
 If you have light-colored eyes, you also have greater odds of developing dry AMD, possibly because light eyes don't deflect ultraviolet rays as well as dark eyes.

 Gender.
 About two-thirds of people with AMD are women and one-third are men.
 This may be because women live longer than men.

 Smoking.
 If you smoke, your risk for AMD could be up to four times as much as someone who has never smoked.
 This is probably because smoking reduces the amount of oxygen that goes to different parts of your body, including your eyes.

 High blood pressure.
 Like smoking, high blood pressure restricts the amount of oxygen getting to your eyes, which may raise your risk for AMD.

 Heart disease.
 If you've had a stroke, angina (a type of chest pain), or a heart attack, your risk for AMD may be 1½ times as high as someone who has not had any of these problems.
 High cholesterol levels may also raise your risk.